 About

-Anjuli Bernstein is a textile artist and designer based in Brooklyn, NY.
-She received her MFA from The Rhode Island School of design and BFA from the University of Georgia.
+Anjuli Bernstein (b.
+1990) is an American textile artist and designer based in Brooklyn, New York.
+She received her MFA in Textiles from The Rhode Island School of Design in 2018 and her BFA in Textiles from the University of Georgia in 2013.

-Through her design studio, Applied Arts, Anjuli develops custom fabrics for the interior design industry.
+Through her design studio, Applied Arts, Anjuli develops bespoke fabrics for the interior design industry.
 Her first handwoven fabric collection debuted at ICFF in 2025 and was awarded the IFDA Best in Show for Textiles.
-Before establishing Applied Arts, she held design positions at esteemed New York textile firms including Patterson Flynn, F. Schumacher & Co., Chilewich, and Sina Pearson Textiles.
+Before focusing on her fine art practice and establishing Applied Arts at the end of 2024, she held design positions at esteemed New York textile firms including Patterson Flynn, F. Schumacher & Co., Chilewich, and Sina Pearson Textiles.